VTimofeenko/confluence_poster/README.md

 **Options**:

-* `--online`: Test the provided authentication settings on the actual instance of confluence.
+* `--online`: Test the provided authentication settings on the actual instance of Confluence.
 * `--help`: Show this message and exit.

 ## `confluence_poster create-config`

 Runs configuration wizard.
-The wizard guides through setting up values for config.
+The wizard guides through setting up values for configuration file.

 **Options**: